-Investments and Related Investment Income: Investments are recorded at fair value.
-Our board of directors determines the fair value of its portfolio investments.
-Interest income is accrued based upon the outstanding principal amount and contractual interest terms of debt investments.
-We accrue interest income until certain events take place that may place a loan into a non-accrual status.
-In addition, we may generate revenue in the form of commitment, origination, amendment, structuring or due diligence fees, fees for providing managerial assistance and consulting fees.
-Loan origination fees, original issue discount, or OID, market discount or premium, and loan amendment fees (collectively, "net loan origination fee income") are capitalized, and we accrete or amortize such amounts on a straight-line basis over the life of the loan as interest income.
+Interest Income: Interest income is accrued based upon the outstanding principal amount and contractual interest terms of the debt investments.
+Recognized interest income, if payable monthly or quarterly, is reflected as interest receivable until collected.
+Recognized interest income that is instead added to the principal balance and generally becomes due at maturity or at some other stipulated date ("PIK interest") is reflected in the investment account.
+We accrue interest income until certain events take place, which may place a loan into a non-accrual status (see below).
+We will not accrue PIK interest if the portfolio company valuation indicates that the PIK interest is not collectible.
+Loan origination fees, original issue discount ("OID"), market discount or premium, and loan amendment fees (collectively, "net loan origination fees") are capitalized, and we accrete or amortize such amounts on a straight-line basis over the life of the loan as additional interest income.
 When we receive a loan principal payment, the OID related to the paid principal is accelerated and recognized in interest income.
 This method is not materially different than the effective interest rate method.
-All other income is recorded into income when earned.
-Further, in connection with our debt investments, we will sometimes receive warrants or similar no-cost equity-related securities ("Warrants").
+Unamortized OID is reflected in the investment account and unamortized loan amendment fees are reflected as deferred loan fee revenue.
+All other interest income is recorded into income when earned.
+Further, in connection with our debt investments, we will sometimes receive warrants or similar no cost equity-related securities ("Warrants").
 We determine the cost basis of Warrants based upon their respective fair values on the date of receipt in proportion to the total fair value of the debt and Warrants received.
-Any resulting difference between the face amount of the debt and its recorded fair value resulting from the assignment of value to the Warrants is treated as OID, and accreted into interest income over the life of the debt security.
-Dividend income is recorded at the time dividends are declared or at the point an obligation exists for the portfolio company to make a distribution.
-Distribution of earnings from portfolio companies are evaluated to determine if the distribution is income or return of capital.
+Any resulting difference between the face amount of the debt and its recorded fair value resulting from the assignment of value to the Warrants is treated as OID, and accreted into interest income as described above.

-As of June 30, 2014 and December 31, 2013, unamortized discounts and origination fees on debt investments amounted to approximately \$1.9 million and \$2.1 million, respectively.
-For the three and six months ended June 30, 2014, we recognized net loan origination fee income of \$264 thousand and \$606 thousand, respectively.
-For the three and six months ended June 30, 2013, we recognized net loan origination fee income of \$359 thousand and \$725 thousand, respectively.

-For investments with contractual paid-in-kind, or PIK interest which represents contractual interest accrued and added to the principal balance that generally becomes due at maturity (or at some other stipulated date), we will not accrue PIK interest if the portfolio company valuation indicates that the PIK interest is not collectible.
-For the three and six months ended June 30, 2014, we recognized PIK interest in the amount of \$112 thousand and \$238 thousand, respectively.
-For the three and six months ended June 30, 2013, we did not recognize any PIK interest.
+As of September 30, 2014 and December 31, 2013, unamortized discounts and origination fees on debt investments amounted to \$2.3 million and \$2.1 million, respectively.
+For the three and nine months ended September 30, 2014, we recognized net loan origination fee income of \$488 thousand and \$1.1 million, respectively.
+For the three and nine months ended September 30, 2013, we recognized net loan origination fee income of \$335 thousand and \$1.1 million, respectively.
+For the three and nine months ended September 30, 2014, we recognized PIK interest income in the amount of \$161 thousand and \$399 thousand, respectively.
+For the three and nine months ended September 30, 2013, we did not recognize any PIK interest income.
+To maintain its status as a RIC, we include non-cash interest income (and non-cash dividend income described below) in the amounts that must be paid out to our shareholders in the form of distributions.